 In today’s tech advanced society, many employers understand the importance of remote access capabilities and are equipping their employees with the ability to work from home.
 You may find yourself needing to work remote during times of crisis and natural disasters, due to travel, and/or school closures.
+This could create a scenario where moms are working from home with their kids.

 Whatever the reason may be, working from home with kids can be challenging.
 Ask me how I know…